jgfino/cs3200-group/README.md

 ## Credits
 This project was created by Nitya Sompuram, Alexander Andrews, Nicholas Moulle-Berteaux, and Julia Finocchiaro for the CS 3200 database design course at Northeastern University.

-## MySQL + Flask Boilerplate Project

-This repo contains a boilerplate setup for spinning up 3 Docker containers:
-1. A MySQL 8 container for obvious reasons
-1. A Python Flask container to implement a REST API
-1. A Local AppSmith Server

-## How to setup and start the containers
-**Important** - you need Docker Desktop installed

-1. Clone this repository.
-1. Create a file named `db_root_password.txt` in the `secrets/` folder and put inside of it the root password for MySQL.
-1. Create a file named `db_password.txt` in the `secrets/` folder and put inside of it the password you want to use for the a non-root user named webapp.
-1. In a terminal or command prompt, navigate to the folder with the `docker-compose.yml` file.
-1. Build the images with `docker compose build`
-1. Start the containers with `docker compose up`.
-To run in detached mode, run `docker compose up -d`.